 Alan: Excellent.
 I think that's a very clear message Charlie, thanks so much for your time today.

 Charlie: Thank you, Alan, and thank you to all the listeners.

 This podcast is provided for general information only and assumes a certain level of knowledge of financial markets.
 It is provided for information purposes only and should not be considered as an offer investment recommendation or solicitation to deal in any of the investments of products mentioned herein and does not constitute investment research.
-The views in this podcast are those of the contributors at the time of publication and do not necessarily reflect those of Aberdeen Standard Investments.
+The views in this podcast are those of the contributors at the time of publication and do not necessarily reflect those of abrdn.
 The value of investments and the income from them can go down as well as up, and investors may get back less than the amount invested.
 Past performance is not a guide to future returns.
 Return projections are estimates and provide no guarantee of future results.